gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingexistingrepo.md

 :::tip

-The permissions in the above files are examples and should be updated based on the type of infrastructure contained in the repository.
-The permissions should be updated to allow the OIDC roles to perform the necessary actions to deploy your infrastructure.
+The permissions in the above files are examples and should be updated based on the type of infrastructure contained in the repository so that Pipelines can perform the necessary actions to deploy your infrastructure.

+Also note that the IAM permissions above do not include permissions to update itself for security reasons.

 :::

+Repeat this step for each environment you would like to manage with Pipelines.

 #### Create the OIDC resources

 Using the necessary AWS credentials, run the following commands to deploy the infrastructure for the terragrunt units we created in the previous step.
 Repeat this step for each account you would like to manage with Pipelines.

     ```bash
-    cd $$AWS_ACCOUNT_NAME$$/_global
+    cd $$PATH_TO_ENVIRONMENT$$/_global
     terragrunt run-all plan
     ```